 Roberts Road Development Corporation-The Roberts Road Development Corporation (the "Corporation") was created pursuant to Section 1411 of the Not-For-Profit Corporation Law on March 19, 2009 to assist in the development of the former Roblin Steel, Edgewood, and Alumax properties located along Roberts Road in Chautauqua County.
-The Corporation is excluded from the financial reporting entity due to a lack of activity for the year ended December 31, 2016.
+The Corporation is excluded from the financial reporting entity due to a lack of activity for the year ended December 31, 2017.
 Had the Corporation had activity, it would be a discretely presented component unit because the County can appoint the voting and non-voting members to the Board of Directors.

-Blended Component Unit-The following blended component unit is a legally separate entity from the County, but is, in substance, part of the County's operations and therefore data from this unit is combined with data of the primary government.
+Blended Component Units-The following blended component units are legally separate entities from the County, but are, in substance, part of the County's operations and therefore data from these units are combined with data of the primary government.